simpleanalytics/docs/_docs/20_script/03_dnt.md

 If you don't add the `data-skip-dnt` attribute we will not record visits from users where DNT is enabled.

+## Enable collecting DNT visits for noscript.gif pixel

+If you use our [noscript.gif](/without-javascript) to collect page views you can also enable collecting DNT visits.
+Just append `ignore-dnt=true` to the pixel.
+Read more on [the collect without JavaScript page](/without-javascript).

 If you encounter issues, don't hesitate to contact us via [our support channels](https://simpleanalytics.com/contact?ref={{ site.hostname }}).